Elements of Mathematics: Foundations is a carefully planned

 provides deep and lasting insight, and students who have completed the EM courses have progressed to

 study college level courses in high school and graduate level classes upon arrival at college.

-The Elements of Mathematics: Foundations online courses are based on Book 0: Intuitive Background of the
+The Elements of Mathematics: Foundations online courses are based on the Intuitive Background books of the

-Elements of Mathematics (EM) series of textbooks.
+Elements of Mathematics (EM) series.
 EM is the result of a collaborative effort of an international team of

 eminent mathematicians and mathematics educators.

 Through more than a decade of research and development, these scholars created an original curriculum that is fun and engaging while maintaining a level of mathematical rigor found only at the university level.
 Aimed solely at talented middle and high school students and unconstrained by the need to follow a standards-based curriculum, EM focused on providing precocious students with a deep understanding

 of mathematical structure.

 Along the way, the Intuitive Background curriculum covered all of middle and high school mathematics